From Students’ Perspective: Treatment of LGBTQIA+ Students at Catholic University

 Some names have been partially withheld to ensure their privacy and safety.

-The Catholic University of America has a history of being criticized by students for its lack of inclusion and care of queer students on campus, due in large part to how faculty and peers treat queer students, what speakers are invited on campus, and the school’s refusal to recognize CUAllies as an official club.
+The Catholic University of America has a history of being criticized by students for its lack of inclusion and care of LGBTQ+ students on campus, due in large part to how faculty and peers treat LGBTQ+ students, what speakers are invited on campus, and the school’s refusal to officially recognize CUAllies, a student-run LGBTQ+ support organization.

 Nay, sophomore politics major and vice president of CUAllies, shared, “If I had to say what it was like on this campus, I’d say people aren’t going to violently confront you or hate-crime you, but you’ll get looks and you’ll sense that they do not want your presence on campus.”

-Nay also gave some examples of the negative experiences they had on campus, including a time Nay was wearing drag makeup and started getting looks from a group of boys, who then began to follow him.
-Thankfully, Nay was able to get to their room without any confrontation.
+Nay gave examples of the negative experiences she had on campus, including a time she was wearing drag makeup and started getting looks from a group of boys, who then began to follow her.
+Thankfully, Nay was able to get to her room without any confrontation.

 One aspect of the University every student mentioned was the continuous denial to recognize CUAllies as a school organization.
-CUAllies was officially established in 2009, however, the history of various queer groups on campus goes all the way back to the 1970s.
-Because it is not recognized as an official club, CUAllies cannot table in the Pryzbyla Center, request Treasury Board funding, or receive the same access to Office of Campus Activities resources.
-Until as recently as 2017, the club gathered in spaces off-campus, such as Starbucks or Barnes & Nobles.
+Although CUAllies was established in 2009, various student-led LGBTQ+ groups have operated since the 1970s.
+Because it is not recognized as an official club, CUAllies cannot advertise in the food court, request Treasury Board funding, or receive the same access to Office of Campus Activities resources.
+Until as recently as 2017, the club gathered in spaces off campus, such as Starbucks or Barnes & Nobles.

-Catholic University has a long history of queer students speaking up about their experiences.
-SGA has supported multiple times the recognition of CUAllies, but the Board of Trustees continues to say no to SGA’s suggestion, followed by the President later clarifying the school’s position during Town Hall panels.
+The Student Government Association (SGA) has passed legislation supporting the recognition of CUAllies multiple times, but the Board of Trustees continues to deny SGA’s suggestion, followed by the President later clarifying the school’s position during Town Hall panels.
 Because the University is the only American university with a pontifical charter, it is directly tied to the Vatican.
-This makes it harder for the school to fund LGBTQIA+ resource centers and queer organizations as compared to other Catholic universities since it has an obligation to abide by Church teaching quite strictly.
+This makes it much harder for CUA to fund LGBTQIA+ resource centers and organizations, compared to other Catholic universities, since it has an obligation to strictly abide by Church teaching.

-Nay talked about what it was like to be on the Zoom call last year for the SGA senate meeting that voted whether or not to recognize CUAllies as a legitimate organization.
+Nay talked about what it was like to be in the Zoom meeting last year for the SGA senate meeting that voted whether or not to recognize CUAllies as a legitimate organization, which included the mandatory open-comment for other students to share their opinions on a legislation.

-Nay continued by sharing how the meeting reminded him that not everyone on campus is accepting.
+Nay continued by sharing how the meeting reminded her that not everyone on campus is accepting.

-“Having a lot of people around you that are really supportive sort of puts you in a bubble,” Nay said. “[Y]ou don’t really think that people hate you just because of the way you are: you forget that sort of.”
+“Having a lot of people around you that are really supportive sort of puts you in a bubble,” Nay said. “[Y]ou don’t really think that people hate you just because of the way you are.”

-Junior social work major Rachel Sanders talked about how she has a group of supportive friends that make her feel welcomed but is hesitant to mention her queerness around other people.
-One example she gave was seeing a fellow student repost homophobic things on her Instagram story, which made Sanders uncomfortable to post her and her partner in a romantic setting.
+Junior social work major Rachel Sanders stated that although she has a group of supportive friends that make her feel welcomed, she is still hesitant around other people on campus.
+She recalled seeing a peer repost homophobic rhetoric on Instagram, which made Sanders uncomfortable to post her and her partner in a romantic setting.

 “Part of me is like, ‘I’m so proud of myself for figuring this out, I am who I am’ and the other side of me is like, ‘I don’t wanna see someone’s facial expression change when I mention my not-heterosexual relationship.’”

-Catholic University has a history of hosting events that students have disagreed with.
-For example, three years ago, the Institute of Human Ecology sponsored a panel titled “Navigating the Transgender Debate,” presenting information about the “current transgender trends”.
+For example, three years ago, the Institute of Human Ecology sponsored a panel titled “Navigating the Transgender Debate,” presenting information about the “current transgender trends.”
 Outside the event was a small silent protest, and other students in attendance shared their concerns about the event when it was over.

-The most suggested improvement for the school mentioned by the students was to make CUAllies a recognized club.
-Samuels talked about how officially recognizing the club could show queer students have a space and are accepted here, as opposed to saying they are accepted because “Catholics accept everybody.”
-Samuels added, “It would be a statement that they are actually welcome rather than ‘you are welcome but just like, offer it under the table’ which is essentially what we are doing right now.”
+The most suggested improvement for the school mentioned by the students was to make CUAllies a recognized student organization.
+Samuels talked about how officially recognizing the club could show LGBTQ+ students that they have a space where they are fully accepted.

 As recently as June of 2020, the University said that the Supreme Court expanding civil rights protections to include discrimination based on sexual orientation and identity would “negatively impact faith-based institutions.”

-“I think there needs to be more rules about discrimination against LGBTQ students, especially by professors because I feel like they can get away with a lot,” said Fitzgerald.
+“I think there needs to be more rules about discrimination against LGBTQ students, especially by professors, because I feel like they can get away with a lot,” said Fitzgerald.
 “I remember in one of my theology classes, we had to debate if trans people were valid or should have rights, and I think stuff like that should not be allowed at the University.
-I think any sort of homophobia should not be tolerated, and I think a lot of it is excused or let go and it shouldn’t be.”
+I think any sort of homophobia should not be tolerated.”

-To queer students at Catholic University reading, Fitzgerald said, “I know that being queer can feel extremely isolating and difficult on this campus, but you’re not alone and there are so many more people like you.
+Fitzgerald wished to offer support to current LGBTQ+ students, stating, “I know that being queer can feel extremely isolating and difficult on this campus, but you’re not alone and there are so many more people like you.
 We’re living in a city that has the highest queer population of any other city in the country, so it might take a little time to branch out and find more people that are like you, but they exist and we’re all here for you.”

 Nay added, “You are not alone on this campus, there’s a lot of us.
 There are a lot of people here that are accepting.
 Feel free if you have the time to stop by our CUAllies meetings, which are held usually on Wednesdays at 6 in the CCE, which is on the middle floor of the Pryz.
 Or if you feel like you don’t want to be seen in these meetings, you can always reach out to us on our social media.”